Mastering Task Prioritisation: The P0-P4 Framework

 For example

-Workload/Duration: Will it take a lot of time?
+Workload/Duration: Will it require a significant amount of time?
 I give preference to those that I can do quickly.
 Ideally, I want to get as many tasks off my lists ASAP so Small gets preference.
-The other plus of doing the Small tasks is that it boosts your ego that you have done something today.
+Another benefit of completing the Small functions is that it boosts your ego, knowing you have accomplished something today.

 If I have only a little time spare, I will often go through the list for tomorrow, look at the small items, and do these tasks depending on how Urgent and Important they are.